 2. Ulster Museum – the secret door to an ancient past

 The Ulster Museum is Belfast’s secret door to our planet’s past, with a rich collection of art, history, and natural science.
-A trip here will do no damage to your wallet and purse, and make sure to keep an eye out for the mummified body of the Egyptian Takabuti.
+A trip here will do no damage to your wallet and purse, a perfect thing to do in Belfast with kids, and make sure to keep an eye out for the mummified body of the Egyptian Takabuti.

 Address: Botanic Gardens, Belfast BT9 5AB

 1. Climb Cave Hill – for amazing views over Belfast